lkendi/alx-system_engineering-devops/0x0B-ssh/README.md

 - 1: Bash Script that creates an RSA key pair
 - 2: Change server SSH config to refuse password authentication
 - 3: Add SSH public key to server
-- 4: Edit client config file to connect to a server without typing a password
+- 4: Create client SSH config file using Puppet to connect to a server without typing a password